Five practical tips for buying the best electric guitar

 What are the differences between a beginner, an intermediate and an advanced electric guitar?

-In essence, the difference between these guitars is given by the quality of the material and its components.
+In essence, the difference between these guitars is determined by the quality of the material and its components.

-- And for high-end electric guitar s, the woods are usually mahogany or American basswood.
+- And for high-end electric guitars, the woods are usually mahogany or American basswood.
 They are also available in maple.
-They are woods that have undergone a rigorous selection process and are free of imperfections.
+These are woods that have undergone a rigorous selection process and are free of imperfections.

 - This is where the real difference between guitars of different ranges lies.
 Beginner electric guitars use generic microphones, potentiometers and selectors that are not from specialized brands.